Rule 3701-84-08 | General personnel and staffing requirements.

 (2) At least every thirty-six months, a performance evaluation stating whether each staff member has achieved the skill levels identified for the staff member's position.

-(K) Each provider of a HCS shall retain staffing schedules, time-worked schedules, on-call schedules, and payroll records for at least two years.
+(H) Each HCS shall retain staffing schedules, time-worked schedules, on-call schedules, and payroll records for at least two years.